Home

 How often should I get my free fico scores and credit report?

 Many financial advisors suggest that you review your credit report for inaccuracies or omissions about once a year.
-It's especially important to review your credit report before making a major purchase, such as a home or a car, so you can correct an error before it slows down your credit approval or prevents you from getting the best possible loan terms.
+It's especially important to review your report before making a major purchase, such as a home or a car, so you can correct an error before it slows down your credit approval or prevents you from getting the best possible loan terms.

 What kinds of problems could I encounter?